Froome retains Tour de France lead; Porte out after crash

 “They told me I had won but I was convinced Warren had won it,” Uran said.

 For his third place, Froome was awarded four bonus seconds that allowed him to consolidate his overall lead.
-With Thomas, who had been in second place, now out, Italian Fabio Aru climbed to the second spot in the race rankings – 18 seconds behind Froome overall.
+With Thomas, who had been in second place, now out, Italian Fabio Aru climbed to the second spot in the race rankings — 18 seconds behind Froome overall.
+French rider Romain Bardet, runner-up to Froome last year, is third overall, 51 seconds behind Froome.

 With awful timing, Froome survived a breakdown of his bike gears on the last, hugely tough climb that forced him to change machines just when he was riding furiously in a bunch with other top contenders.

-As Froome was frantically signalling to members of his team following in a car that he was in trouble, Aru choose that exact moment to accelerate away, followed by other top challengers, including Colombian Nairo Quintana and Porte.
+As Froome was frantically signalling to members of his team following in a car that he was in trouble, Aru choose that exact moment to accelerate away, followed by other top challengers, including Quintana and Porte.

 For a few moments, Froome’s Tour seemed to be hanging by a thread.

-But Aru and the others then slowed down rather than press home their advantage – apparently adhering to the Tour’s unwritten rule that challengers shouldn’t attack the race leader when he’s in trouble not of his own making.
+But Aru and the others then slowed rather than press home their advantage — apparently adhering to the Tour’s unwritten rule that challengers shouldn’t attack the race leader when he’s in difficulty not of his own making.

 With a replacement bike and teammates who waited for him, Froome ground his way back into the pack.
 Higher up the climb, he appeared to swerve across the road and nudge Aru with his right shoulder.

-But the Briton said that was purely accidental – not an attempt to reprimand the Italian for his earlier attack.
+But the Briton said that was purely accidental, “a bit of a wobble,” not an attempt to reprimand the Italian for his earlier attack.